meetings/developer-docs/affiliate-installation/README.md

 # Meetin.gs affiliate documentation

 Meetin.gs registered affiliates can add Meet Me -buttons on their users profiles to facilitate easy meeting scheduling.
+This document also details how Meetin.gs can be used to easily implement rich user listings.

 ## Setup process